umarxkhan/AWS-Cloud-Cost-Calculator/README.md

 - Avoid putting **large files** like Lambda packages or JSON data directly in GitHub; let Terraform or CI/CD handle it.
 - Don’t ignore **CloudFront caching**; without invalidation or cache-busting, updated files won’t show.
 - Don’t use overly permissive IAM policies; limit access to the specific resources your project needs.
+- Keep your `.tfvars` safe.
+Only store non-sensitive data; secrets should go into GitHub Actions Secrets.
 ---

 ## Important Points to Remember